hsynercn/DistanceSensingGlove/README.md

 # DistanceSensingGlove
-A guidance glove for people who can`t see
+A guidance glove for visually impaired.